ashakhatri007/CeptreDocs/pages/Learn/Quiescence.md

 ## Example

 Let's take an example where there are two stages i.e. act and react.
-The `act` stage comprises user selected rules whereas `react` stage comprises involuntary reactive rules.
+The `act` stage comprises user-selected rules whereas `react` stage comprises involuntary reactive rules.
 We can use `qui` construct to transition from stage act into stage react and vice versa.

 ```
 stage act = {